 Paid Critiques – Bible studies.

 Editorial Needs – Bold Vision Books is an independent, Christian publisher looking for nonfiction and fiction with a compelling Christian message.
 We are small, but innovative—and aspiring to be astute and progressive in this changing industry.
-We are looking for well crafted nonfiction manuscripts with a timeless message told in a fresh new way, using story techniques and strong Scripture backing.
+We are looking for well crafted nonfiction manuscripts (Christian living and devotionals) with a timeless message told in a fresh new way, using story techniques and strong Scripture backing.

 We would like to see your YA fiction (no fantasy) for young teens.
 We will begin releasing our first women’s fiction in early 2017.
 We are interested in romance, historical, (no Amish) and contemporary novels.
 Gloria would like to see your page-turning story.